drug-design/course/docs/chapters/peptidomimetics.md

 #### Operational Framework

-The activity of a molecule is due to its proper 3D pharmacophoric arrangement.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/operational-framework-42734546'><i class='fa fa-play' aria-hidden='true'></i></button>The activity of a molecule is due to its proper 3D pharmacophoric arrangement.
 This method requires data of high informational content that will be used for the identification of the pharmacophoric moieties.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/peptidomimetics/4_3_2_1.png){: loading=lazy }
 #### Removing Non-Essential Fragments

-In the second phase, and based on the previous analysis all non-essential structural fragments are removed from the reference peptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/removing-non-essential-fragments-2b97ed5e'><i class='fa fa-play' aria-hidden='true'></i></button>In the second phase, and based on the previous analysis all non-essential structural fragments are removed from the reference peptide.
 This provides an operational framework in which the peptidic elements are removed.
 *[nce]: New Chemical Entity: a compound not previously described.